kevindoubleu/COMPFEST-Hospital/docs/spec.md

 #### Accessibility

-Thanks to our template and sufficient CSS skills, we're able to make the entire webapp mobile friendly.
+Thanks to our template and sufficient CSS skills, we're able to make the entire webapp mobile friendly for both patients and administrators.

 ## Functionality

+High level overview on the capabilities of the webapp and the users:

+- Webapp
+  - Interface
+- Database
+  - Appointments
+  - Users
+- Administrators
+  - Create, read, update, delete appointments
+    - Delete / kick patients from appointemnts
+  - Create, read, update patient accounts
+    - Read exception for patient password
+    - Update exception for patient username
+    - Updating patient password requires the old password
+- Patients
+  - Read list of appointments
+  - Apply to an appointment
+    - Cancel their appointment
+  - Create an account
+    - Update account details
+    - Delete account

+### Implementation details

 As discussed in the [Features](#features) section, each page in the sitemap hosts a certain number of features, corresponding to the [requirements-annotated.pdf](requirements-annotated.pdf) document, the implementations are as follows: